jjyy456yyjj/BD-RollingBanner/README.md

 ( c) Disclosure to a third party or an administrative or judicial body in accordance with the relevant provisions of the law or the requirements of the administrative or judicial bodies;

-(d) If you have violated relevant laws, regulations or “Brush-Wallpaper” app service agreement or related rules, you need to disclose to third parties;
+(d) If you have violated relevant laws, regulations or “CollagePicture” app service agreement or related rules, you need to disclose to third parties;

 ( e) If you are a competent IPR complainant and have filed a complaint, you should be asked by the complainant to disclose it to the respondent so that the parties can handle possible rights disputes;

-( f) Other “Brush-Wallpaper” app deems appropriate disclosure based on laws, regulations or website policies.
+( f) Other “CollagePicture” app deems appropriate disclosure based on laws, regulations or website policies.

 Information storage and exchange

-The “Brush-Wallpaper” app collects information and information about you.
-Stored on the “Brush-Wallpaper” app and/or its affiliate's servers.
-These information and materials may be sent to your country, region, or outside the country where the “Brush-Wallpaper” app collects information and data and are accessed and stored outside the country.
+The “CollagePicture” app collects information and information about you.
+Stored on the “CollagePicture” app and/or its affiliate's servers.
+These information and materials may be sent to your country, region, or outside the country where the “CollagePicture” app collects information and data and are accessed and stored outside the country.
 And show.

 Information Security

-( a) The “Brush-Wallpaper” app account has security protection.
+( a) The “CollagePicture” app account has security protection.
 Please keep your username and password information safe.
 The "New Lifestyles" app will ensure that your information is not lost or misused or altered through security measures such as encrypting user passwords.
 Despite the aforementioned security measures, you are also asked to note that there are no "perfect security measures" on the information network.

 Privacy Policy